 Students with disabilities may request housing accommodations by:

-After reviewing the student’s request and documentation of disability, ACCESS will make a recommendation regarding appropriate accommodations to Residential Life.
+After reviewing the student’s request and documentation of disability, SAS will make a recommendation regarding appropriate accommodations to Residential Life.
 Accommodations are granted based on level of necessity and space availability.
 Not every request for an accommodation, such as a private room, will be granted.

 In order to receive a single room at a double rate, students with disabilities must submit clear disability-related documentation that supports the housing accommodation request.
 Accommodations are not provided based on preference or convenience.
 The following situations receive priority for housing accommodations: